Arsen-Robotics/bigfootbot/bigfootbot_teleop/README.md

    scan on
    ```

-5. While the scan is active, put the PS3 controller into pairing mode by pressing and holding the "PS" button and the "Share" button on the controller simultaneously for a few seconds.

-6. Wait for the PS3 controller to appear in the list of discovered devices.
+6. Wait for the PS3 DualShock 3 controller to appear in the list of discovered devices.
 It should be listed as "Wireless Controller" or similar.

+7. Once the controller is discovered, note its MAC address.

-7. Stop the scan by entering `scan off` in the `bluetoothctl` prompt.
+8. Stop the scan by entering `scan off` in the `bluetoothctl` prompt.

-8. Pair and connect the PS3 controller by entering the following commands, replacing `<mac_address>` with the actual MAC address of the PS3 controller:
+9. Pair and connect the PS3 controller by entering the following commands, replacing `<mac_address>` with the actual MAC address of the PS3 controller:

    ```
    pair <mac_address>